The Japanese introduced the concept of “just-in-time” manufacturing. But Western industry brought the infrastructure to make it happen.

 Lean logistics is the cornerstone of modern manufacturing thinking.
 It works by a self-correcting loop of feedback and implementation.
 Creating an efficient manufacturing process reduces costs top to bottom.
 The faster a product can be made while ensuring total quality, the shorter the time between expense and profit.
 Reducing waste also improves productivity.

-When material leaves one part of the manufacturing area, it should have a direct path to the next area.
-Finished product needs to end up near shipping.
-Moving product through the production floor works best when each step is clearly understood.
+When materials leave one part of the manufacturing area, they should have a direct path to the next area in the process.
+Moving materials and products through the production floor works best when each step is clearly documented, understood and applied.
 This prevents loss and ensures that quality is maintained across the line.

 Package Handling Lifts

 - Self-contained lifts provide safe transportation of goods across levels.
-There’s no fear of losing contents to unstable stacks or spilled contents.
+There’s no fear of falling loads from forklifts or scissor lifts.